luismigueldev1/EasyPega/README.md

 ## Requirements

--Chromium based browser (Edge, Chrome, Brave and others)
+- Chromium based browser (Edge, Chrome, Brave and others)

 ## How to install